 Exams will be administered in-person during class.
 There are four exams, with 40 questions, worth two points each (80 points total), and the lowest score will be dropped.
 The final exam, administered during finals week, will be cumulative (40 questions, worth two points each, 80 points total), and cannot be dropped.
 Therefore, it is important to learn/master all of the material we discuss in the course.
 It is advisable to take all exams, even if you have not studied appropriately, as the lowest exam is dropped, and this allows you the opportunity to identify areas that might be unclear or require extra help (as the final is cumulative).
 The learning assistants will provide review sessions before each exam.
 The information in this course provides a foundation for future science courses, therefore, the exam questions will require you to evaluate and synthesize the concepts discussed in lecture, rather than simply memorize facts.
 This is a skill that we will work on during the semester thus, attending class is essential for success in Life 102.
 Athletes who will miss exam days due to a CSU-sanctioned event can arrange to take the exam early, by contacting Dr. Jeckel prior to the exam.
-There are NO make-up exams, unless an emergency situation occurs, and this must be arranged prior to the exam (not the day of the exam or after the exam), with Dr. Jeckel and with student case management.
+There are no make-up exams or early final exams (please arrange travel plans accordingly).